How to Make Strawberry Cakesicles

 - Put the mold back in the fridge to harden.

 - Apply the red melted chocolate in the strawberry area.
 Repeat the steps as you did for the green leaf.

 - Make a small ball of the cake mix (approx 1 TBSP) and put it in the mold cavities, and flatten it.

 - Slowly insert the stick (ensure the stick is in the middle of the cake mix)

-- Cover the top of the mold and cake mix with a dab of chocolate, making sure to cover all of the sides of the mold and cover any cake crumbs.
+- Cover the top of the mold and cake mix with a dab of chocolate, making sure to cover all sides of the mold and any cake crumbs.

 - Squeeze in the chocolate behind the stick to ensure the side will be covered.

 - Scrape off the excess chocolate paying attention to the edges.

 - Put the mold in the fridge for the last time.

 - Once the chocolate is firm, it is ready to be popped out.

 - Gently pop the cakesicle out.

 - Cut the excess on the bottom of the strawberry with an Exacto knife.